New and expectant parents

 - Receives up to date training and development

 Counselling Directory – Find a counsellor near you

-We have compiled a directory of councillors who are members of the Irish Association for Counselling and Psychotherapy (IACP).
-Each of the councillors have expressed an interest in working with our members.
+We have compiled a directory of counsellors who are members of the Irish Association for Counselling and Psychotherapy (IACP).
+Each of the counsellors have expressed an interest in working with our members.
 We have endeavoured to provide relevant information such as the cost of sessions, location of service and areas of therapy offered to enable our members to choose the most appropriate therapist.
 Take your time and browse through as many counsellors as you wish before making a decision.

 Common questions about Down syndrome